 The Ilan Ramon’s Science Olympiad for Junior High School students

-We found that dealing with real-world problems through collaborative work motivate learning, challenging their scientific knowledge, ingenuity and creativity.
+Results indicate that presenting student with real-world problems through collaborative work motivate learning by challenging their scientific knowledge, ingenuity and creativity.